 This paper describes the pixel detector system for the ATLAS experiment at the Large Hadron Collider (LHC).
-The ATLAS detector is a general purpose detector for the study of primarily proton-proton collisions at the LHC [1].
+ATLAS is a general purpose detector for the study of primarily proton-proton collisions at the LHC [1].
 The pixel detector system is a critical component of the inner tracking detector of ATLAS [2].
-The ATLAS Inner Detector (ID) provides highly ef£cient charged-particle track reconstruction over the pseudorapidity range $|\eta| < 2.5$ [3].
-The pixel detector, with approximately 80 million channels, is essential to provide pattern recognition capability to meet the track reconstruction requirements of ATLAS at the full luminosity of the LHC of $\mathcal{L}=10^{34}~\rm cm^{-2}s^{-1}$ .
+The ATLAS Inner Detector (ID) provides highly efficient charged-particle track reconstruction over the pseudorapidity range $|\eta| < 2.5$ [3].
+The pixel detector, with approximately 80 million channels, is essential to provide pattern recognition capability to meet the track reconstruction requirements of ATLAS at the full luminosity of the LHC of $\mathcal{L}=10^{34}$ cm $^{-2}$ s $^{-1}$ .
 The pixel detector system is the innermost element of the Inner Detector.
-It is therefore the most important contributor to the precision needed for ef£cient identi£cation and reconstruction of secondary vertices from the decay of, for example, particles containing a b-quark and for b-tagging of jets.
-In addition, it provides the excellent spatial resolution necessary for reconstructing primary vertices in the proton-proton interaction region within ATLAS even in the presence of the many multiple interactions present at the LHC design luminosity of $10^{34}~\rm cm^{-2}s^{-1}$ .
+It is the most important contributor to the identification and reconstruction of secondary vertices from the decay of, for example, particles containing a b-quark and for b-tagging of jets.
+In addition, it provides excellent spatial resolution for reconstructing primary vertices in the proton-proton interaction region within ATLAS even in the presence of the many multiple interactions present at the LHC design luminosity.

-In the sections below, we £rst present the performance requirements for the pixel detector.
+In the sections below, we first present the performance requirements for the pixel detector.
 This is followed by an overview of the system and its relationship to the Inner Detector.
-We then describe in detail the principal components of the pixel detector system-electronics, sensors, modules, mechanical systems and services.
+We then describe the principal components of the pixel detector system-electronics, sensors, modules, mechanical systems and services.
 Finally, we summarize results from test beam studies of the pixel components and the operation of about 10% of the pixel system using cosmic ray tracks.